 - Butter – Everything good begins with butter!
 I always use an unsalted butter, that way I can control the amount of salt in my food.

 - Chocolate milk – I use whole chocolate milk or 2% chocolate milk.
 If needed, you could substitute a nondairy version!

-- Unsweetened cocoa powder – Be sure to use pure unsweetened baking cocoa, NOT hot chocolate mix.
-You’ll need this both for the chocolate sauce layer and the brownie layer.
+- Unsweetened cocoa powder – Be sure to use unsweetened baking cocoa, NOT hot chocolate mix.
+You’ll need cocoa powder for both for the chocolate sauce layer and the brownie layer.